AOSC-Archive/FixMe/README.md

 sudo make install
 ```

-## Dependence for MantisBT backend
+## Dependency for MantisBT backend

 ### for ArchLinux